 Demand Forecasting: Don’t Be Late.
 Collaborate!

 OEMs that build their device around a SOM have a much smaller BOM to manage than those who build from scratch.
-This simplifies the job of the OEM’s buyers, but it also makes it easier to overlook sourcing issues when they pop up for the SOM-based product.
+This simplifies the job of the OEM’s buyers, but it also makes it easier to overlook sourcing issues when they pop up for the SOM-based connected product.

 SOM suppliers send last-time-buy (LTB) notifications to customers as components for their SOMs become obsolete.
 With SOMs at times reaching 10 to 15-year lifecycles, OEMs may no longer be familiar with what the affected product is anymore.
 Someone in procurement has been buying it, the demand has been forecast, but they just don’t know anything else about it.
 Unfortunately, a buyer may receive a last-time buy (LTB) notice, realize they’ve already bought their stock for the year, and ignore the notice without asking anyone else around the company about the product or its needs and leaving product availability in doubt.